Retention Work Groups and Analysis of At-Risk Populations

 A retention work group is currently studying the academic success of and support services available to students who are veterans of the armed forces.

-In 2007, President Andrew J. Matonak asked Kathleen E. Quirk, associate dean of instructional support services and retention, to form a task force to review the college’s placement and remediation policies.
+In 2007, a task force was formed to review the college’s placement and remediation policies.
 The task force, similar in composition to a retention work group, included 24 representatives from the campus community.

-In 2008, Carolyn Curtis, vice president for academic affairs charged Associate Dean Quirk with organizing and leading a program review of the College Forum course.
+In 2008, a program review of the College Forum course was performed.
 College Forum is the college’s one-credit, first-year experience course.
 The class was introduced in Fall 1995 and previously reviewed in 2002.
 The nineteen members of the review team included administrators, College Forum instructors and other faculty, academic advisors and staff members from student services and academic support offices.

 Retention Services also reviews the academic outcomes of smaller at-risk populations with the assistance of individual offices.